RadikAlice/ROM-Hacks/README.md

 A simple and short hack of Super Mario World made for a Christmas competition at [Fortaleza Reznor](https://www.fortalezareznor.com/)

 It's all about constant movement, the ice physics+sliding was the only vanilla way I could quickly create constant momentum, like Sonic

+# To-dos
+Decide on, and add a license file